Free Trial

 What is ALPS Clean Energy ETF's current short interest?

 Short interest is the volume of ALPS Clean Energy ETF shares that have been sold short but have not yet been covered or closed out.
-As of July 15th, investors have sold 9,000 shares of ACES short.
+As of July 31st, traders have sold 3,700 shares of ACES short.
+0.11% of ALPS Clean Energy ETF's shares are currently sold short.
 Learn More on ALPS Clean Energy ETF's current short interest.

 Is ALPS Clean Energy ETF's short interest increasing or decreasing?

-ALPS Clean Energy ETF saw a decline in short interest during the month of July.
-As of July 15th, there was short interest totaling 9,000 shares, a decline of 43.8% from the previous total of 16,000 shares.
+ALPS Clean Energy ETF saw a drop in short interest in July.
+As of July 31st, there was short interest totaling 3,700 shares, a drop of 58.9% from the previous total of 9,000 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does ALPS Clean Energy ETF's short interest compare to its competitors?